andrewcbuensalida/formik-yup-form/README.md

 when there is a divergence in two branches and you try to merge, even if it was in different files, it wont be a fast forward, it will be a recursive strategy, meaning it will create a merge commit.

 ////////////////////////////////////////////
-there wont be a merge conflict if the change is on different lines
+there wont be a merge conflict as long as the change is two lines away, aka not neigboring line aka not adjacent line.

 /////////////////////////////